medelman17/hotchpot/README.md

 Enter GraphQL: with its now, ever-so-sexy, strong-typing.
 Rawr.
 Could we use that type system to (1) auto-generate optimized index/key-structures for many use cases and (2), if so, how far could we push it.

-Xertz is a POC re: (1)
+Hotchpot is a POC re: (1)

-## How Xertz Works
+## How Hotchpot Works

-You give Xertz a basic schema in GraphQL's Schema Definition Language (SDL).
+You give Hotchpot a basic schema in GraphQL's Schema Definition Language (SDL).
 Like this:

 ```graphql
 interface Actor {